Flor de la Mar

-Flor do Mar or Flor de la Mar (Flower of the Sea), spelled Frol de la Mar in all Portuguese chronicles of the 16th century, was a Portuguese nau (carrack) of 400 tons, which over nine years participated in decisive events in the Indian Ocean until her sinking in November 1511.
+Flor do Mar or Flor de la Mar ('Flower of the Sea', spelled Frol de la Mar in Portuguese chronicles of the 16th century) was a Portuguese nau (carrack) of 400 tons, which over nine years participated in decisive events in the Indian Ocean until her sinking in November 1511.
 Nobleman Afonso de Albuquerque was returning from the conquest of Malacca, bringing with him a large treasure trove for the Portuguese king, when the ship was lost off the coast of Sumatra.
 A replica of Flor do Mar is housed in the Maritime Museum in Malacca, Malaysia.

 History

 Career

 Flor do Mar was built in Lisbon in 1502, being one of the finest vessels of the time.
 She was built for the Portuguese India run.
 At 400 tons, she was the largest carrack yet built, nearly twice the size of the largest ships that had gone on previous runs.

 She took her maiden trip from Portugal to India in 1502, under the command of Estevão da Gama, a cousin of Vasco da Gama.
 However, her return trip in 1503 met some complications—once loaded with spices, her large size and weight made her hard to manoeuver, particularly in the fast currents of the Mozambique Channel (notably, around Cape Correntes).
 Eyewitness Thomé Lopes reports her springing leaks and being forced to stop for repairs on Mozambique Island for nearly two months.
 She finally arrived in Portugal in late 1503.

 Flor do Mar went out again on another India run in March 1505 under the command of João da Nova, as part of the 7th Portuguese India fleet of 22 ships, carrying D. Francisco de Almeida as the first viceroy of Portuguese India.
 On the return trip in 1506, she once again ran into difficulties in the Mozambique Channel.
 Springing leaks, she was forced to dock once again in Mozambique island for lengthy repairs.
 This time, she would stay stuck in the channel for some ten months.
 Nova attempted to take her out repeatedly, but the heavy-laden ship kept running into problems, forcing him to return to the island, repair and try again.